scarborough-courtney/ohimanual/tutorials/accessing_a_repo_with_github.md

 ### Overview

 We recommend that groups interested in conducting OHI assessments do so using GitHub, which is an online interface for version-control software called *git*.
-This will enable collaboration and transparency, and will provide access to the latest developments in the Toolbox software.
-The OHI team will create a repository for your regional assessment.
+GitHub has powerful versioning capabilities, which allows changes to be archived and tracked by each user.
+This is incredibly useful to not only document what work has been done, but how it differs from work done in the past, and who is responsible for the changes: it provides a record of all changes made.
+GitHub enables easy collaboration with others, including the OHI team.

+Conducting an OHI regional assessment using GitHub will therefore enable collaboration and transparency, and will provide access to the latest developments in the Toolbox software.
 It is also possible to conduct a regional assessment without GitHub.
 We do not recommend this because it is more difficult for you to track progress and decisions, and for us to help or advise you.
 However, if this is preferable, see the instructions [here](https://github.com/OHI-Science/ohimanual/blob/master/tutorials/accessing_a_repo_without_github.md#accessing-repositories-without-github).
 We can always get your filesystem onto GitHub later.

 > ![software required for regional assessments with version control](./fig/overview_requirements_1.png)